Faculty & Staff

 Dr. Janine Knedlik

-Dr. Knedlik arrived at Arma Dei in 2019 after obtaining her doctorate in History from the University of Pennsylvania and helping found the first classical Christian school in San Francisco.
-Since joining Arma Dei she has served in a variety of capacities: as a first grade and Latin teacher, as a curriculum developer, and as the manager of multiple projects, from accreditation to Dual Credit.
-Dr. Knedlik is currently utilizing her gifts, talents, and passion for classical Christian education as she leads the School of Grammar and teaches Rhetoric Humanities.
-She especially loves partnering with other Christian parents as they shepherd the hearts and minds of all of Arma Dei’s students.
+Dr. Knedlik loves learning new things and was a student for many years, studying history at the University of Pennsylvania (BA and PhD) and the University of Guelph (MA).
+She arrived at Arma Dei in 2019 after finishing her PhD program and helping found the first classical Christian school in San Francisco.
+She is passionate about educating children classically from a biblical worldview and challenging them to grow into the young men and women God desires them to be.
+Since joining Arma Dei she has served in a variety of capacities: as a first grade and Latin teacher, as a curriculum developer, and as the Accreditation Director.
+Dr. Knedlik is now in her fourth year of using her gifts, talents, and passion for classical Christian education to lead the School of Grammar.
+She also has the opportunity to teach her first passions, history and literature, to tenth-grade students in the Rhetoric School.
+She especially loves partnering with other Christian parents as they shepherd the hearts and minds of all of Arma Dei’s students, from the youngest to the oldest.

 Mrs. Tifany Borgelt